hokonsunde-create/Sprint/README.md

   <div class="settings-card">
     <h2 style="font-size:22px;">Settings</h2>
     <p class="settings-help">
-      SPRINT works fully offline.
-Turning on AI hints is optional — see the README for a ready-made, secure serverless proxy you can deploy so hints never expose an API key in the browser.
+      SPRINT works fully offline for typed or pasted text (PDF uploads need a connection just to load a PDF reader library — your document itself never leaves the browser).
+Turning on AI hints is optional — see the README for a ready-made, secure serverless proxy you can deploy so hints never expose an API key.
     </p>
     <label for="proxyUrlInput">Hint proxy URL (optional)</label>
     <input type="text" id="proxyUrlInput" placeholder="https://your-site.pages.dev/api/hint">